-Access to Food In Alberta
+Access to Food In Alberta - Local Food Map

-* Note: This document was originally completed in January, 2005 and the authors intend to update on a yearly basis.
+* Note: This AHS document was originally completed in January, 2005 and the authors intend to update on a yearly basis.

 The information is organized by community.
 To find programs in your community, look for your community’s name and click on it.